MakeSchool-Tutorials/web-7-react-redux-tetris-app/P15-Connect-Grid-Board/content.md

 slug: react-redux-tetris-connect-grid-board
 ---

-Display the grid board from state
+Display the grid board from state.
+This is the main area of the game.

 # Introduction